-Public sector: The NI public sector can be broken down into five areas:
+Public sector: the NI public sector can be broken down into five areas:

 - NI central government

-- · Bodies under aegis of NI central government
+- Bodies under aegis of NI central government

 - UK central government employees based in Northern Ireland

 - Local government

 - Public corporations

-Private sector: The private sector encompasses all for-profit businesses (that are not owned or operated by the government) and the voluntary sector; which includes charities and other non-profit organisations.
+Private sector: the private sector encompasses all for-profit businesses (that are not owned or operated by the government) and the voluntary sector; which includes charities and other non-profit organisations.

 - The NI public sector made up 27% and the private sector made up 73% of all employee jobs.
-NI public sector jobs as a proportion of the NI population was 11%.
-This compares to 8% in the UK. - Seasonally adjusted employee jobs in the public sector increased over the quarter and year to 210,580 jobs. - Seasonally adjusted employee jobs in the private sector increased over the quarter and year to a series high of 573,430 jobs.
+NI public sector jobs as a proportion of the NI population1 was 11%.
+This compares to 8% in the UK. - Seasonally adjusted employee jobs in the private sector decreased marginally over the quarter and increased over the year to 571,540 jobs. - Seasonally adjusted employee jobs in the public sector increased over the quarter and year to 211,670 jobs.